ms/buildtogether.tech/src/git-team/index.md

 Don't overwhelm people with details.
 :   If someone has used the letter `x` as a variable name in several places, and
-    they shouldn't have, comment on the first two or three and simply put a check beside the others---the reader won't need the comment repeated.
+    they shouldn't have, comment on the first two or three and simply put a check beside the others—the reader won't need the comment repeated.

 Don't try to sneak in feature requests.
 :   Nobody enjoys fixing bugs and style violations.
 Asking them to add entirely